fpc/FPCSource/utils/pas2jni/readme.txt

 pas2jni - JNI bridge generator for Pascal.

-Copyright (c) 2013 by Yury Sidorov.
+Copyright (c) 2013-2015 by Yury Sidorov.

 The pas2jni utility generates a JNI (Java Native Interface) bridge for a Pascal code.
 Then the Pascal code (including classes and other advanced features) can be easily used in Java programs.

+The pas2jni wiki page is available here: http://wiki.freepascal.org/pas2jni

 For example you can do the following in Java: